BJoel00/CPE322/Lab 1/README.md

 ## Results

-The results of the Half Adder and D Flip-Flop examples are included.
+Screenshots of the Half Adder and D Flip-Flop examples are included individually and in the [results file](results.md).